 However, unlike credit cards, charge cards don’t allow cardholders to carry a revolving monthly balance — all charges must be paid in full at the end of the billing cycle.

 Charge cards also don’t carry preset spending caps (though there may still be some spending limits), and typically assess annual membership fees.
 But if you enjoy perks, travel frequently, and make the occasional high-ticket purchase, a charge card might be a good fit for you.

 If you’d rather avoid annual fees and/or paying interest, you may want to simply save up for that next big purchase.

-Using SoFi Money’s Vaults feature, you can separate your spending from your savings while still earning a competitive interest rate on all your money.
+Using SoFi Checking and Savings’s Vaults feature, you can separate your spending from your savings while still earning a competitive interest rate on all your money.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.